shopware/shopware/adr/2020-08-28-CustomField-label-loading-in-storefront.md

 ## Consequences

-A developer has to use the Twig filter if its necessary instead of adding the labels in advance.
+A developer has to use the Twig filter if it is necessary, instead of adding the labels in advance.